cmyksvoll/MultiSelectTreeView/README.md

 # MultiSelectTreeView
-Inherits from standard WPF TreeView with added functionality for selecting multiple TreeViewItems.
+Inherits from standard WPF TreeView and adds functionality for selecting multiple TreeViewItems.

 This control is based on the following blog post: http://chrigas.blogspot.de/2014/08/wpf-treeview-with-multiple-selection.html